Organisational Risk Consulting

 The WHS Gap Analysis and Governance Review follows a structured, proportionate process focused on leadership priorities, governance outcomes, and practical risk oversight.

-2. Information gathering: Working with the organisation to collect information aligned with the project scope, including WHS documentation, governance arrangements, and operational practices.
-This may include desk-top reviews, site visits, and discussions with key personnel to ensure a clear and accurate understanding of how systems are designed and operate in practice.
+Work with the organisation to collect information aligned with the project scope, including WHS documentation, governance arrangements, and operational practices.

-5. Optional Follow-Up Review
+5. Optional Further Engagement

 WHS Review - Trusted by Senior Leaders